 Prevention

 Fleas can be an annoying situation for our furbabies.
-Relying on flea medications are usually the last resort.
+Relying on flea medications is usually the last resort.
 However, with risks like these, it can alleviate the situation even more.

-As luck would have it, ASPCA Animal Poison Control Center (APCC) has for us a guide to help us use flea medications correctly.
+As luck would have it, ASPCA Animal Poison Control Center (APCC) has a guide to help us use flea medications correctly.

 Conclusion